NoseferatuWKF/obsidian/coding/rust/base.md

 ```

 String and &str
->a String is mutable and stored in the heap, &str is immutable and commonly known as a slice, also has a UTF-8 encoding
+>a String is mutable and stored in the heap, &str is immutable and known as a string slice.

+>str has a static lifetime, meaning a str will always be valid throughout the program

 >String is a smart pointer

+>String has a pointer, length and capacity representation. str has a pointer and length

 ```rust
     let mut foo: String = String::new(); // instantiate a new mutable String